-Didn’t imagine a stylist writing about night sweats?
-Well, we know a thing two about fabric and homewares too, and here is how the bedlinen and pyjamas you choose can help keep you cool and dry throughout the night so you can wake feeling refreshed and ready to face the day.
+Didn't imagine a stylist writing about night sweats?
+Well, we know a thing two about fabric and homewares too, and in this article I'm going to explain how the bedlinen and pajamas you choose can help keep you cool and dry throughout the night so you can wake feeling refreshed and ready to face the day.

 After the menopause night sweats come the chills…

 Natural fibers can feel nice against the skin but fabrics made of silk and cotton can hold moisture and make you feel wetter longer so they may be best avoided.
 The same applies with sheets and pillow cases, a poly cotton blend will dry quicker but some people find they prefer the feel of 100% cotton so it's worth experimenting to see what you feel most comfortable in.
 Bamboo is the exception to the rule - it's natural, breathable and dries quickly.